 This course is designed to be taken in sections, and not necessarily in any particular order.
 For this reason, there are two types of navigation below (and at the end of each module), the clickable image that allows you to choose topics that you are most interested in and the list of modules if you prefer to do the modules in order.
 Upon completion of each of the modules, you will have the opportunity to take a quiz through the campus.extension.org website.
-Check the FAQs for for more information about quizzing and receiving credit for the course.
+Read the FAQs below and at the end of each module for for more information about quizzing and receiving credit for the course.
 For your convenience, a checklist containing all modules has been developed for your use.

 What Are Some of the Things I Will Learn?